 When You Arrive:

 - Our Sunday service began at 10:30.
 When you arrive, you'll be met at the door by our greeters.
-They can direct you to to bathrooms, kids check-in, and the nursery.
+They can direct you to the kids check-in, or the nursery.

 - High School students join in on the main service.